 Each of our Kansas City Ronald McDonald Houses are open and continue to keep families together.
 We are working closely with our hospital partners to ensure a safe and sanitary environment that protects the health of families, employees, volunteers, visitors, or others to help reduce the spread of COVID-19 in our community and beyond.
 We have placed NEW families in hotels and are trying to continue to provide them love and care.
 Find out more here.

 - Sponsoring a curbside meal: collect funds to send individually packaged meals to families catered from area restaurants.
 Contact email@example.com for more information.

 - Collect and mail restaurant gift cards: Subway, McDonalds, Papa Johns and Jimmy Johns are all quick options nearby Children’s Mercy.

 - Ship individually packaged shelf-stable items: individually packaged granola bars, easy mac, ramen noodles, smuckers sandwiches, fruit snacks and more help to nourish families on the go.

 How You Can Help

 1. Make a Financial Gift: We will use these donations to help families who are staying in our Houses and our hotel partners.
 It costs $100 to keep a family overnight.
 Please consider gifting a family the ability to stay for a night, a week or a month.

 4. Send our families your love: Please, keep them in your thoughts.
 Can you imagine?
-Already the scariest thing has happened – you need to be at a Ronald McDonald House because your baby was born early, your toddler has cancer, your teenager needs a transplant … and now a pandemic is unfolding around you?
+Already the scariest thing has happened – you need to be at a Ronald McDonald House because your baby was born early, your toddler has cancer, your teenager needs a transplant … and now you have to navigate it during a global pandemic?